But I want the bluuuuue cup! The battle for control and choice with kids

 1. Tantrums and breakdowns.

 2. Requesting a particular cup, fork, toy, game, and then a tantrum.

-Often at the worst possible time they’ll make demand.
+Often at the worst possible time, they’ll make a demand.
 They’re choosing this time because they have been trained that you’re more likely to give in or at least reward the behaviour with lots of lovely attention.

 Children seem to have a finite tolerance for being asked to do things until they decide that ‘you know what?
 It’s my turn’.